s-simoncelli/optirustic/optirustic-py/README.md

 # Installation

-The package can be installed from Pypi:
+The package can be installed from [PyPi](https://pypi.org/project/optirustic/):

 ```
 pip install optirustic_py